This Paris Life

 • Sales of prestige properties are expected to climb by summer 2013 as prices are predicted to have dropped up to a total of 10%, spurring buyers to re-enter the market.

 Notaires de Paris The most recent sales numbers from the Notaires de Paris show prices up 1% overall for 2012, but while half the arrondissements showed a gain, the other half posted declines of up to 5%.
 Conclusion Current buyers stand to gain by scooping up properties offered for sale by motivated sellers at attractive prices.
 While the current market turmoil has sidelined much of the demand, smart buyers (mostly foreign) are profiting by acting counter to the masses.
 This trend should continue through the spring months until the accumulated inventory of property that must be sold has been depleted.
-Kerstin Bachmann, a partner at Paris Property Group says, “We at Paris Property Group don’t think that this situation will last and our guess is that the market will have found a new stability by September 2013.
+Miranda Junowicz, founder of Paris Property Group says, “We at Paris Property Group don’t think that this situation will last and our guess is that the market will have found a new stability by September 2013.
 After that, sellers will have regained their traditionally strong position thanks to the poor investment alternatives available in the financial markets and the perennially high number of potential buyers.”
 In the second half this excess supply should be absorbed, bringing the market more in balance and causing Paris real estate prices to firm up.

 Contact Paris Property Group to learn more about buying or selling property in Paris.